Successfully investing in Austria

 Secure and stable economic conditions in Austria makes the market entry for German companies manageable and plannable.
 Negative surprises, however, are always to be found in the area of trade law and plant licensing.
 On the whole, however, German entrepreneurs should be able to find their way around in Austria relatively quickly and should not encounter any significant problems.
 However, it is advisable to seek tax and legal advice when entering the market in order to avoid unnecessary stumbling blocks.

+Austria offers attractive conditions for foreign companies.
+As one of the richest countries in the EU, Austrian consumers have above-average purchasing power.
+The infrastructure is highly developed and the administration is modern and efficient.
 In addition, the quality of life in Austria is very high.
-Vienna is regularly ranked among the most liveable cities in the world.
+Vienna is regularly ranked among the most livable cities in the world.
 The high level of personal safety certainly contributes to this.
-Austria is also relatively safe with regard to climate change and natural disasters triggered by it.
 The security of supply with electrical energy has the highest priority in Austria, which is why Austria has a top position in this respect in comparison with other European countries.
 Furthermore, Austria is politically very stable and has a reliable legal system.
 Relations between employers and employees are traditionally very good, which results in a very low number of strike days.
-Austria has a large highly qualified workforce, which is reflected in high labour productivity.
+Austria has a large highly qualified workforce, which is reflected in high labor productivity.
 This is partly due to the dual education system practiced in Austria, which combines theory and practice and leads to an optimal link between business and education.
+Another advantage of Austria is its central location in Europe.
+Vienna is the leading hub for air traffic and logistics to Central and Eastern Europe.
+Therefore, Austria offers excellent access to the Central and Eastern European markets.
+Last but not least, Austria is also fiscally competitive due to attractive group taxation and a dense network of double taxation agreements.

-In your opinion, how will Austria develop?
+How will Austria develop?

 Contact